joshburnsxyz/cve/README.md

 ## Features

-- *Minimal and Lightweight* - Uses pre-existing unix cli tooling, like bash, and awk.
+- *Minimal and Lightweight* - Uses pre-existing unix cli tooling, like bash, awk, and grep.
 - *No hard-coded data* - The `cve.sh` script takes care of fetching the latest copy of the database.

 ## Installation